oliverschwarz/kirby-studio16b/README.md

 ## Todo

-[ ] Introduce second ratio for other images
+[x] Replace with short forms
-[ ] Change header layout for non-mobile devices
+[x] Static content to be replaced (footer.php)
-[ ] Build default.php (that can have variants at the top) [ ] Static content to be replaced (footer.php)
+[x] Change header layout for non-mobile devices
-[ ] Fill imprint and data privacy statement
+[ ] Build default.php (that can have variants at the top) [ ] Fill imprint and data privacy statement
 [ ] Add language icons to switch language
-[ ] Build head of HTML document: Include opengraph stuff
+[ ] Build head of HTML document: Include opengraph stuff [ ] Introduce second ratio for other images